Sidoine/Ovale/README.md

-[Ovale Spell Priority][ovale] is a rotation-helper addon shows you what spell or ability you should use in order to maximize your damage.
+[Ovale Spell Priority][ovale] is a rotation-helper addon that shows you what spell or ability you should use in order to maximize your damage.

   [ovale]: http://www.curse.com/addons/wow/ovale